treyhunner/treyhunner.github.com/source/_posts/2022-01-14-variables-and-values-in-python.markdown

 {% img "no-radius full-width" /images/variable-diagram-different-values.svg Diagram showing variables on the left and objects on the right, with arrows between each.
 The numbers variable points to a list.
 The numbers2 variable points to a separate list.
 The name variable points to a string. %}

 Note that 2 variables can even point to the same value.
+Look what happens when you point `numbers` and `numbers2` to the same value.

 {% img "no-radius full-width" /images/variable-diagram-same-value.svg Diagram showing variables on the left and objects on the right, with arrows between each.
 The numbers and numbers2 variables have arrows coming out of them pointing to the same list.
 The name variable points to a string. %}